 Relevant Words of God:

-After the creation of mankind in the beginning, it was the Israelites who served as the basis of work, and the whole of Israel was the base of Jehovah’s work on earth.
-The work of Jehovah was to directly lead and shepherd man through setting forth the laws so that man could live a normal life and worship Jehovah in a normal manner on earth.
-God in the Age of Law was One who could neither be seen nor touched by man.
-He was merely leading men first corrupted by Satan, and He was there to instruct and shepherd these men, so the words He spoke were only of statutes, ordinances, and common knowledge of living life as a man, and not at all of truths that supply the life of man.
-The Israelites under His leadership were not those deeply corrupted by Satan.
-His work of law was only the very first stage in the work of salvation, the very beginning of the work of salvation, and had practically nothing to do with the changes in the life disposition of man.
+In the beginning, after the creation of mankind, it was the Israelites who served as the basis of God’s work.
+The whole of Israel was the base of Jehovah’s work on earth.
+The work of Jehovah was to lead and shepherd man directly by setting forth the laws, so that man could live a normal life and worship Jehovah in a normal manner on earth.
+God in the Age of Law could be neither seen nor touched by man.
+Because all He did was to guide the earliest people corrupted by Satan, teaching and shepherding them, His words contained nothing but laws, statutes, and the norms of human behavior, and did not provide them with the truths of life.
+The Israelites under His leadership had not been profoundly corrupted by Satan.
+His work of law was only the very first stage in the work of salvation, the very beginning of the work of salvation, and had practically nothing to do with changes in the life disposition of man.

 During the Age of Law, the work of guiding mankind was done under the name of Jehovah, and the first stage of work was initiated on earth.
 At this stage, the work consisted of building the temple and the altar, and using the law to guide the people of Israel and to work in their midst.
 By guiding the people of Israel, He launched a base for His work on earth.
 From this base, He expanded His work beyond Israel, which is to say that, starting from Israel, He extended His work outward, so that later generations gradually came to know that Jehovah was God, and that it was Jehovah who created the heavens and earth and all things, and that it was Jehovah who made all creatures.
 He spread His work through the people of Israel outward beyond them.
 The land of Israel was the first holy place of Jehovah’s work on earth, and it was in the land of Israel that God first went to work on earth.
 That was the work of the Age of Law.